 The Planning Division performs a variety of functions that are intended to conserve and enhance the City’s environmental resources and scenic beauty; to preserve its historic resources and small town heritage; to manage the community’s growth rate; and to enforce the policies and regulations related to land use and development.

-The Planning Division is responsible for two key functions:
+The Planning Division is responsible for preparing, maintaining and administering: